austinburnett/neovim-config/lua/README.txt

 -- PACKER --
 pack.lua contains all of our installed packages for neovim
+note: dont forget to run :source before trying to execute commands for Packer :h source for more info

 -- INIT --
 init.lua just requires set.lua & remap.lua so they can be used